ayonli/jsext/README.md

 In Bun and Deno, the `script` can also be a TypeScript file.

-NOTE: This function also uses `parallel.maxWorkers` and `parallel.workerEntry` for worker configuration.
+This function also uses `parallel.maxWorkers` and `parallel.workerEntry` for worker configuration.

+`parallel.transfer()` and `Channel` can also be used to transfer large or streaming data, but be aware transferable objects only work with `worker_threads` adapter.

 **Example (result)**